 If you’ve been thinking about drawing up a budget, here’s a rundown of why you shouldn’t put it off any longer and how to get started today, regardless of how much money you’re earning.

 If you’re struggling to put budgeting at the top of your to-do list, it’s important to recognize the key benefits.

-With a proper budget in place, you’ll be able to rest easy knowing you’re well-prepared for short-term unexpected expenses and that you are setting yourself up for long-term financial success.
-Instead of thinking about it as budgeting, reframe it to think of it as knowing where your money is going and maximizing your pathway to savings so that it can help you enjoy your life more.
+With a proper budget in place, you will be able to rest easy knowing you’re prepared for short-term, unexpected expenses and that you are setting yourself up for long-term financial success.
+Instead of thinking of it as “budgeting,” reframe it to think of it as simply knowing where your money is going and maximizing your pathway to savings so that it can help you enjoy your life more.

 5 steps to creating a budget